 Google Analytics is easy to set up and quick to learn in case you want to get started really quickly.
 This is often an overlooked point in this world where competition levels have never had this amount of high stakes!
 Having one tool from the start of your analytics journey all the way to perform the most complicated analysis is a user-friendly way: Google Analytics is the way to go.

-Intellipaat provides a Digital Marketing Training course.
+Intellipaat provides Digital Marketing Training.
 Check it out and become a certified Digital Marketer!

 Next up on this ‘What is Google Analytics?’ blog, we will take a look at how you can work on starting your journey with Google Analytics fundamentals.

 How to get started with Google Analytics?